 The Board conducts an annual evaluation of its effectiveness and seeks an external evaluation every three years, which is deemed to be best practice, based on the requirements set out in the Code.
-An external evaluation was conducted in 2020 by Boardroom Review Limited to review and assess, among other things, the quantity and quality of discussions, the management of meetings and the decision-making process.
+An external evaluation was conducted in 2023 by Independent Audit to review and assess, among other things, the quantity and quality of discussions, the management of meetings and the decision-making process.
 The external evaluation made a number of recommendations to enhance the Board's effectiveness.
 The Chair, supported by the Company Secretary, is responsible for tracking the outcomes and follow-up actions of this review.
-The Senior Independent Non-Executive Director also undertakes an annual evaluation of the Chair's performance with the other Board Directors.